Solar flare: Prediction

 Current methods of flare prediction are problematic, and there is no certain indication that an active region on the Sun will produce a flare.
 However, many properties of active regions and their sunspots correlate with flaring.
 For example, magnetically complex regions (based on line-of-sight magnetic field) referred to as delta spots frequently produce the largest flares.
 A simple scheme of sunspot classification based on the McIntosh system for sunspot groups, or related to a region's fractal complexity is commonly used as a starting point for flare prediction.
 Predictions are usually stated in terms of probabilities for occurrence of flares above M- or X-class within 24 or 48 hours.
 The U.S. National Oceanic and Atmospheric Administration (NOAA) issues forecasts of this kind.
 MAG4 was developed at the University of Alabama in Huntsville with support from the Space Radiation Analysis Group at Johnson Space Flight Center (NASA/SRAG) for forecasting M- and X-class flares, CMEs, fast CME, and solar energetic particle events.
-A physics-based method that can predict imminent large solar flares was proposed by Institute for Space-Earth Environmental Research (ISEE), Nagoya University.
+A physics-based method that can predict imminent large solar flares was proposed by the Institute for Space-Earth Environmental Research (ISEE), Nagoya University, Japan.